heythisispaul/EncompassConnect/README.md

 * loanData: any - the object which contains the loan data you're updating.
 * generateContract: boolean _(optional)_ - Determines whether your supplied loanData object will be generated into a contract to match the object model or not (defaults to true).
 * loanTemplate: string  _(optional)_ - The URL to the loan template if one should be provided.

+#### .pipeLineView(_options_, _limit?_)
+Pulls an array of loans based off the filter or list of GUIDs supplied.

+Parameters:
+* options: PipeLineContract - An object that determines which loans and fields being pulled.
+Check out the example for additional details.
+* limit: number _(optional)_ - the maximum results to return from the call.
+The default is 1000, but may vary depending on the amount of data being requested per loan.